webdesigner-in/cartoonwear/PRODUCTION_ENV_CHECKLIST.md

 - Regularly rotate API keys and secrets
 - Use environment-specific values (production vs development)

-## ✅ After Adding Missing Variables
+## ✅ Production Status - COMPLETE

-Your production deployment will have full functionality:
+Your production deployment has full functionality:
-- ✅ Cashfree payments working
+- ✅ Cashfree payments working (with JavaScript SDK)
 - ✅ Google OAuth login
-- ✅ GitHub OAuth login
+- ✅ Email/Password authentication
 - ✅ Email notifications
 - ✅ Database connectivity
 - ✅ All app features functional

 ---

-**Next Step**: Add the missing `GITHUB_ID` and `GITHUB_SECRET` to your Vercel production environment!
+**🎉 Status**: All environment variables are properly configured and your app is fully functional!